-The recent reveal that developer IO Interactive is working on a James Bond game currently known as Project 007 has understandably shaken the video game world.
-There’s a distinct possibility that their James Bond game could be the best ever made.
+In 2020 it was revealed developer IO Interactive was working on a James Bond game known as Project 007 which, understandably, shook the video game world.
+Still in production, there’s a possibility that their James Bond game could be the best ever made.

 These are the five worst James Bond games ever made.